Students are classified into various programs of study, and the program you are in determines your graduation process.

 Frequently asked questions

-Academic and Vocational Programs (excluding Continuing Studies and Trades)
+Academic and Vocational Programs (excluding Continuing Studies)

 Students are responsible for ensuring they have or will meet all graduation requirements.
 Please carefully review your program requirements in the Calendar.